Find a Pharmacy

 Most opioids (also known as “narcotics” or “opiates”) require prior authorization.
 Your doctor must fill out an opioid prior authorization form.
 You may take this form to your doctor’s office to request an authorization for your medication.

 To ensure safety and effectiveness of compound drug claims and to manage cost, some compound medications when rejected at the pharmacy, may require prior authorization.
 Ask your provider to complete the compound prior authorization form and fax to the number on the form for review.
 The provider must provide clinical documentation to support the request and demonstrate that an FDA approved commercially-available product is not clinically appropriate for the member.

 Certain medications have a quantity limit, also known as Managed Drug Limitations (MDL).
-These medications require prior authorization from your doctor for doses that are more than usual.
+These medications require prior authorization from your doctor for doses that are more than the recommended dosage.
 Medications with quantity limits are listed as “MDL” in the formulary.
 To obtain a larger quantity of these medications, your doctor should fill out a prior authorization request form and send it to Priority Partners.
 Priority Partners will then review the request and notify you and your doctor whether the request is approved or denied.

-Some medications require that you try a preferred drug to treat your medical condition before we cover the drug your doctor may have initially prescribed.
+Some medications require you try a preferred drug to treat your medical condition before we cover the drug your doctor may have initially prescribed.
 This is called step therapy and the medications that require it are listed as “ST” in the formulary.
 To request coverage for a drug that requires step therapy, you should have your doctor fill out a prior authorization request form and send to Priority Partners.
 Priority Partners will then review the request and notify you and your doctor whether the request is approved or denied.

 Over-the-Counter (OTC) Drug Coverage